numso/atom-covalent/README.md

 ### Usage

-Firstly: register for a firebase account, go to atom settings, and put in a firebase url to host your projects.

 - `Covalent: Create File` shares the currently opened editor with a random id
 - `Covalent: Join` prompts you for a share id and joins that share with the current editor.
 - `Covalent: Leave` leaves the sharing session for the current editor.